-Though interest in Sykes-Picot has diminished along with the size of ISIS’s “caliphate,” I’d imagine you could find more thinkpieces lamenting the agreement on the internets today than anyone should ever read.
-I sometimes wonder how mortified Mark Sykes and François Georges-Picot would be to know that their most lasting contribution to history is this line they drew, probably without giving it very much thought, that is now blamed for a considerable percentage of the dysfunction of the modern Middle East.
-And some of that blame isn’t entirely fair.
-For one thing, as Michael Collins Dunn points out, when most people talk about “Sykes-Picot” today they’re really using this agreement as shorthand for the whole host of post-World War I agreements that were drawn up among the victorious European allies that arranged for the breakup of the Ottoman Empire, many of which changed what Sykes and Picot were trying to do.
-In fact, the post-war settlement as envisioned by Sykes and Picot supposed to look something like this:
+The flurry of debate over their deal does make me wonder how Sykes and Picot would be to know that their most lasting contribution to history is more or less a line they drew on a map, probably without giving it very much thought, that is now blamed for a considerable percentage of the dysfunction of the modern Middle East.
+For one thing, some of that blame isn’t entirely fair.
+When most people talk about “Sykes-Picot” today they’re really using it as shorthand for the whole host of post-World War I agreements that were drawn up among the victorious European allies that arranged for the breakup of the Ottoman Empire, many of which actually changed what Sykes and Picot were trying to do.
+In fact, the post-war settlement they envisioned was supposed to look something like this:

 Here’s the text of the agreement if you’re interested.

-You don’t see it on that map, but Russia was also supposed to get control of Istanbul while Italy was supposed to get much of southern Anatolia and Greece would have controlled the western Anatolian coast.
-The Hashemites were going to keep ruling the Hejaz (western Arabia) while the Al Saud ruled the Nejd (central Arabia).
+You don’t see it on that map, but based on some of those early negotiations with Russia and Italy, Russia was also supposed to get control of Istanbul while Italy was supposed to get much of southern Anatolia and Greece would have controlled the western Anatolian coast.
+The Hashemites were going to keep ruling the Hejaz (western Arabia) while the Saud family ruled the Nejd (central Arabia).

 A lot of this stuff, obviously, never happened.
 The Russian Revolution and Lenin’s withdrawal from the war meant that none of the territory promised to Russia would actually come under Russian control (the Bolsheviks also did their best to screw Britain and France by publishing this “secret” agreement in their Pravda newspaper).
 The nationalist victory in the Turkish War of Independence (1919-1922) meant that Anatolia would not be divvied up among the Europeans and would instead become the new Republic of Turkey.
-The Saudi conquest of the Hijaz created the nation of Saudi Arabia.
-When oil was found near Mosul the Brits renegotiated (somewhat forcibly) their arrangement with France to include that city in their zone of influence.
+The Saudi conquest of the Hejaz created the nation of Saudi Arabia and left it to Britain to provide the Hashemites with two consolation prizes in the form of Iraq and the Transjordan.
+When oil was found near Mosul Britain renegotiated (somewhat forcibly) their arrangement with France to include that city in their zone of influence.
 Palestine never became the international zone this agreement envisioned, and instead it became another British mandate before, well, you know.
-And the whole distinction between areas of “rule” and areas of “protection” was lost as the mandates all functioned pretty much like colonies.
-British promises of Arab self-governance were either abandoned or greatly delayed.
+And the distinction between areas of “rule” and areas of “protection” was lost in several places—particularly within the French Mandate, which functioned more or less as a colony until World War II made that status untenable.